Golden Sakura: Production and release

 Golden Sakura was written by professional mahjong player Sayaka Okada, and drawn by Ace Attorney manga artist Kazuo Maekawa.
 It was published by Takeshobo in their monthly mahjong-themed manga magazine Kindai Mahjong; the manga originated in how Okada was writing a column for Kindai Mahjong, and was asked by her editor if she would like to write an original manga for the magazine.
 She initially considered writing a story with fantasy elements about the world of female professional mahjong players, but after the professional mahjong landscape in Japan changed with the creation of the national M League competition, she re-planned the story to be about a male character disguising himself as a woman.
 She drew on her own experiences as a player for the scenarios, and did not find herself with a shortage of plot ideas, but at times found it challenging to make the plot move as quickly as her editor wanted.

 Takeshobo serialized the manga from December 29, 2018, to September 1, 2020; the publisher has also collected the series in three tankōbon volumes released from September 30, 2019, to October 1, 2020, under their Kindai Mahjong Comics imprint.
 The first volume features a design where an illustration similar to the main cover is printed under the dust jacket, with Takuya appearing as himself rather than as Sakura; for the e-book version, this was added as a separate page at the end of the volume.

 In a 2020 interview, Okada said that she hoped that the manga could see an anime adaptation, for which she wanted Megumi Ogata to be cast as Takuya, and Sora Tokui as another character.

 Volumes

 Reception

 The series drew attention for being written by Okada, and ranked among Manga Navi's list of popular male-to-female cross-dressing manga as of December 2021; according to Okada, it was primarily popular with mahjong enthusiasts, however, and none of the print volumes debuted on the weekly Oricon top 30 charts for comic book sales in Japan.
 Mahjong Watch found it interesting to see Okada and Maekawa co-operate on a manga, and thought that Okada managed to faithfully depict the realities of the professional mahjong world due to her personal experience, despite the story's unrealistic premise; MJ Dragon, too, recommended the manga for its setting.
-Mystery author Yukito Ayatsuji recommended the series, calling it interesting, as did mahjong writer and M League chairman Susumu Fujita.
+Mystery author Yukito Ayatsuji found the series interesting, and recommended it, as did mahjong writer and M League chairman Susumu Fujita.